-Other contracts (individual death and disability, extended warranty, theft, accidental damage, and annuity policies in France) are either for personal risk (death, accidental death, hospitalisation, critical illness, and healthcare expenses) or property & casualty risk (accidental damage, breakdown or theft of consumer goods or vehicles).
+Other contracts (individual death and disability, extended warranty, theft, accidental damage, and annuity policies in France) are either for personal risk (death, accidental death, hospitalisation, critical illness, and healthcare expenses) or property & casualty risk (accidental damage, breakdown or theft of consumer goods or vehicles, civil liability).
 The individual sums insured under these contracts are generally low, whether they are indemnities or lump-sum payment.

-Lastly, principally through its developing entities in France, Cardif IARD, and in Italy, CARGEAS, motor contracts (material damage, civil liability) and comprehensive household coverage are also underwritten.
+Lastly, mainly through its Cardif IARD entity in France, , auto, insurance (material damage, civil liability) and multi-risk home insurance are also underwritten.
 This type of insurance coverage is also developing in the international market, namely in Latin America.